andrew/ultimate-awesome/README.md

 - [awesome-platform-engineering](https://github.com/ShakedBraimok/awesome-platform-engineering) - A curated list of awesome Platform Engineering tools, practices and resources.
 - [awesome-structural-bioinformatics](https://github.com/twoXes/awesome-structural-bioinformatics) - Structural Bioinformatics is awesome.
 Throw your textbook in the garbage, light the garbage can on fire, and blend the ashes into your cold brew almond milk latte and read this.
 - [awesome-opentofu](https://github.com/virtualroot/awesome-opentofu) - A curated list of OpenTofu tools, resources, and related projects.
+- [awesome-spiking-neural-networks](https://github.com/vvvityaaa/awesome-spiking-neural-networks) - A curated list of materials for Spiking Neural Networks, 3rd generation of artificial neural networks.
 - [web3together](https://github.com/web3together/web3together) - 🗣 Public open-ended discussions about Blockchain, Web3, NFTs, DeFi, .
 - [awesome-ai-video](https://github.com/xaramore/awesome-ai-video) - A curated list of awesome AI tools for video editing, generation, enhancement, and more.
 - [awesome-cadquery](https://github.com/CadQuery/awesome-cadquery) - A curated list of CadQuery code and resources.
 - [mps.rocks](https://github.com/coolya/mps.rocks) - A curated list of awesome MPS extensions/libraries, software and resources.
+- [awesome-dev-articles](https://github.com/ESSS/awesome-dev-articles) - A curated list of articles selected by the ESSS Dev team.
 - [awesome-GAN](https://github.com/Faldict/awesome-GAN) - A curated list of awesome Generative Adversarial Nets resources.
 - [awesome-solana-gaming](https://github.com/hoakbuilds/awesome-solana-gaming) - 🏎️ A curated list of gaming projects building on Solana 🏎️.
 - [awesome-lidar-place-recognition](https://github.com/hogyun2/awesome-lidar-place-recognition) - A curated list of Place Recognition methods, datasets, and various algorithms for LiDAR.